RoxyAPI/astrology-starter-app/README.md

 # Astrology Starter App

 The **Astrology Starter App** is a React Native application designed to quickly integrate the **Astrology API** by RoxyAPI into your project.
-With this starter app, you can explore astrology features like zodiac signs, horoscopes, and compatibility directly from your mobile app.
+With this starter app, you can explore astrology features like zodiac signs, horoscopes, numerology, tarot and compatibility directly from your mobile app.

 <table>
   <tr>